Laura Bassi: Education

-Bassi was born in 1711 in Bologna, to a prosperous lawyer Giuseppe Bassi and his wife Maria Rosa Cesari.
-The exact date of her birth is given variously as 20 October, 29 October, 31 October, and 29 November.
-But the University of Bologna and scholarly works agree on 29 October.

-Bassi was privately educated.
-Her cousin, Father Lorenzo Stegani, taught her Latin, French, and mathematics from age five.
-Stegani not only taught her to read Latin, as was more typical, but also taught Bassi to speak and write in Latin.
-She lectured and published in Latin during her academic career.
-From the age of thirteen to twenty she was taught philosophy, metaphysics, logic, and natural philosophy by Gaetano Tacconi, the family physician and professor of medicine at the University of Bologna.
-She and Tacconi began to drift apart after Bassi discovered an interest in Newtonian science, despite Tacconi's preference for her to focus on the less controversial Cartesian teachings.

-Bassi's education and intellect were noticed by Prospero Lorenzini Lambertini, who became the Archbishop of Bologna in 1731 (later Pope Benedict XIV).
-Lambertini became the official patron of Bassi.
-He arranged for a public debate between Bassi and four professors from the University of Bologna on 17 April 1732.
-(Gabriele Manfredi, Jacopo Bartolomeo Beccari and Francesco Maria Zanotti took part.)
-In 1732, Bassi, aged twenty, publicly defended her forty-nine theses on Philosophica Studia at the Sala degli Anziani of the Palazzo Pubblico.
-The University of Bologna awarded her a doctorate degree on 12 May.
-She became the first woman to receive a doctorate in science, and the second woman in the world to earn a philosophy doctorate after Elena Cornaro Piscopia in 1678, fifty-four years prior.
-She was by then popularly known as Bolognese Minerva.
-She became the first woman elected to the Academy of Sciences of the Institute of Bologna on 20 March 1732.
+Bassi was educated at home rather than attending a school.
+From the age of five to thirteen, she studied Latin, French, and arithmetic with her cousin, Father Lorenzo Stegani.
+She learned to speak and write Latin as well as read it, and later used the language for her university lectures and publications.

+From age thirteen to twenty, Bassi studied with Gaetano Tacconi, her family's physician and a professor of medicine at the University of Bologna.
+Her studies included philosophy, logic, metaphysics, mathematics, mechanics, chemistry, languages, and natural history.
+Tacconi also trained Bassi in academic debate.

+As Bassi's reputation grew, Tacconi introduced her to Bologna's academic circles, where she demonstrated her knowledge in philosophical debates.
+Among the scholars who became interested in her work was Prospero Lambertini, the archbishop of Bologna and later Pope Benedict XIV.
+Lambertini became one of Bassi's principal supporters and helped her gain formal recognition from the city and university.

+On 20 March 1732, aged twenty, Bassi became the first woman elected to the Academy of Sciences of the Institute of Bologna.
+Less than a month later, on 17 April, she publicly defended forty-nine philosophical theses in the Sala degli Anziani of Bologna's Palazzo Pubblico.
+The event drew a large audience that included university scholars and leading political and religious figures.

+On 12 May, the university awarded Bassi a doctorate in philosophy.
+She became the second woman known to earn a doctorate in philosophy, fifty-four years after Venetian scholar Elena Cornaro Piscopia received one in 1678, and the first woman to receive a doctorate in science.
+She also became an honorary member of the university's College of Philosophers.
+Her achievements made her famous in Bologna, where she became known as the "Bolognese Minerva", after the Roman goddess of wisdom.

+Bassi continued her education after receiving her doctorate.
+She studied the works of Isaac Newton with Italian scientist Jacopo Bartolomeo Beccari and mathematical analysis with Italian mathematician Gabriele Manfredi.

+Marriage and family

 On 7 February 1738, Bassi married Giuseppe Veratti, a doctor of medicine and a fellow lecturer in anatomy at the University of Bologna.
 They shared a sophisticated working relationship; it is argued that through their marriage, Bassi was inspired to begin studying experimental physics.
 The exact number of their children is not clear, as some reports say it is eight, while others say twelve.
 Baptismal records held only eight.
 Caterina (born 1739), Caterina (born 1742), and Flaminio (born 1751) died in infancy.
 But five survived infancy: Giovanni (1738–1800), who became a canon of San Petronio and professor of theology in the Collegio Montalto; Ciro (1744–1827); Caterina (1745–1768), who became a nun; Giacomo (1749–1818), who became a canon; and Paolo (1753–1831), who became a doctor and professor of experimental physics at the Institute of Science and the only one to produce heirs.